kamermans/guzzle-oauth2-subscriber/README.md

 With the Guzzle 6 release, most of the library was refactored or completely rewritten, and as such, the integration of this library is different.

 #### Emitters (Guzzle 4 & 5)
-Guzzle 4 & 5 use **Event Subscribers**, and this library incudes `OAuth2Subscriber` for that purpose:
+Guzzle 4 & 5 use **Event Subscribers**, and this library includes `OAuth2Subscriber` for that purpose:

 ```php
 $oauth = new OAuth2Subscriber($grant_type);